 Warning: Be careful to type the correct pathname.
 If you inadvertently type a wrong name, and that name exists, ProDOS replaces the information that the file contains with the specified memory image-without giving you a warning.
-432 / Apple II User's Guide

 Dn and Sn can be specified in any order.
 If Dn or Sn is omitted, the ProDOS prefix specifies the drive and slot.